lhttjdr/xiangqi/README.md

-Chinese-Chess-in-JavaScript
+Chinese Chess (Xiangqi) in JavaScript
 ===========================

 A project of Chinese Chess with AI based on HTML5/canvas and native javascript.
+Here is a [demo](https://lhttjdr.github.io/xiangqi/).

 There are 2 Search Engines.